NCAR/dset-JSON-to-ISO19139/README.md

 # dset-datacite-harvester-python
-Code for pulling JSON metadata records from a website, converting the metadata to ISO XML, and saving to a file.
-Not currently in active development but could be useful as a starting point for future code.

-A set of python scripts for converting DataCite records to ISO 19139 and pushing them to a CSW Server.
+A python command-line script for translating JSON metadata records to XML, following these conventions:

+* ISO 19139:2005 standard for output files written in XML.
+* DataCite 3.4 metadata standard for JSON-based input files.
+* NCAR DSET Metadata Dialect version 10 rules for JSON-based input files.

-These scripts assume python 2.7 is available; using python 3 is untested.
+These scripts assume python 2.7 is being used; using python 3 is untested.

 The following python packages are required.